JeppeKlitgaard/DTU-02456-Deep-Learning-Project/Documents/Report/main.typ

 ]

 = Introduction <sec:intro>
+This report describes the motivation and implementation of a deep learning model for transcription of mathematical expressions from images into the Typst markup language
 These guidelines include complete descriptions of the fonts, spacing, and related information for producing your proceedings manuscripts.

 = The Typst Language <sec:typst>